mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 Accessing Mavryk Software
 -------------------------------------------------------------------------------

-Flexstesa needs access to the Mavryk software.
+MavBox needs access to the Mavryk software.
 In particular, the `daemons-upgrade` command requires the baker daemons, (`mavkit-baker-PtKathma`, `mavkit-baker-PtLimaPt`, `mavkit-baker-alpha`) depending on which protocol upgrade is being tested.